ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **Bastion host** is a special purpose computer on a network specifically designed and configured to withstand attacks.
 If you have a bastion host in AWS, it is basically just an EC2 instance.
 It should be in a public subnet with either a public or Elastic IP address with sufficient RDP or SSH access defined in the security group.
 Users log on to the bastion host via SSH or RDP and then use that session to manage other hosts in the private subnets
 **Amazon Kinesis** is the streaming data platform of AWS and has four distinct services under it: Kinesis Data Firehose, Kinesis Data Streams, Kinesis Video Streams, and Amazon Kinesis Data Analytics.
 **Amazon Kinesis Data Firehose** allows you to load streaming data into data stores and analytics tools.
 It can capture, transform, and load streaming data, enabling near real-time analytics with existing business intelligence tools and dashboards you are already using today.
 It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
 You can use Amazon Kinesis Data Firehose in conjunction with Amazon Kinesis Data Streams if you need to implement real-time processing of streaming big data.
-	 only supports AWS S3, AWS Redshift, AWS Elasticsearch, and an HTTP endpoint as the destination
+	 only supports AWS S3, AWS Redshift, AWS Elasticsearch, and an HTTP endpoint as the destination, ==does not support AWS Lambda as destination==

 **Kinesis Data Streams**
-	a. ==enables real-time processing of streaming big data.== provides an ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
+	\- ==enables real-time processing of streaming big data.== provides an ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
-	b. is used to collect and process large streams of data records in real-time.
+	\- is used to collect and process large streams of data records in real-time.
-	c. can be used for rapid and continuous data intake and aggregation.
+	\- can be used for rapid and continuous data intake and aggregation.
-	d. has a built-in enhanced fan-out feature
+	\- has a built-in enhanced fan-out feature
+	\- is a real-time data streaming service that requires the provisioning of shards.

-**Amazon Kinesis Client Library (KCL)** delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream
+**AWS Kinesis Client Library (KCL)** delivers all records for a given partition key to the same record processor, making it easier to build multiple applications reading from the same Amazon Kinesis data stream
-**Amazon Redshift**
+**AWS Redshift**
 	a. data warehouse that makes it simple and cost-effective to analyze all your data across your data warehouse and data lake.
 	b. delivers ten times faster performance than other data warehouses by using machine learning, massively parallel query execution, and columnar storage on high-performance disk.
 	c. **Cross-Region snapshots:** You can configure Amazon Redshift to copy snapshots for a cluster to another region.